The Rohan Regional Shows 1981 – 1986 part of Rohan Life

 Opened the door to Rohan retail.
 Secured Rohan’s future and facilitated the rapid Rohan growth in the early 1980’s.

 However, they did something else as well.
 They broke the mould.
 They proved a totally vertically organised company could succeed in the outdoor business.
-It was many years before others followed in the UK.
+It was many years before others followed in the UK outdoor industry.

 My own reflection, above all it gave us very close contact with our customers.
 A closeness most manufacturers never experience with their end users.
 I think this, above all, gave us the big opportunity to push the company forward and provide our customers with what they actually wanted.